French destroyer Pistolet: Service history

+In June 1905, the destroyer was assigned to the newly formed 2nd China Sea Torpedo Boat Flotilla (2^{e} Flotille des torpilleurs des mers de Chine) of the renamed Naval Division of the Far East (Division navale de l'Extrême-Orient).

-In 1911, Pistolet was serving with the Naval Division of the Far East, based in French Indochina.
-At that time, the unit consisted of the armored cruisers Dupleix and Kléber, the old torpedo cruiser D'Iberville, two other destroyers, six torpedo boats, and four submarines, along with a number of smaller vessels.
+In 1911 the division consisted of the armored cruisers Dupleix and Kléber, the old torpedo cruiser D'Iberville, two other destroyers, six torpedo boats, and four submarines, along with a number of smaller vessels.

 World War I

-At the start of World War I in August 1914, the Naval Division of the Far East included Pistolet, along with the armored cruisers Montcalm and Dupleix, D'Iberville, and the destroyers Mousquet, and Fronde.
+At the start of World War I in August 1914, the division included Pistolet, along with the armored cruisers Montcalm and Dupleix, D'Iberville, and the destroyers Mousquet, and Fronde.
 The unit was based in Saigon in French Indochina.
 The destroyers and D'Iberville were initially sent to patrol the Strait of Malacca while the armored cruisers were sent north to join the search for the German East Asia Squadron.
 D'Iberville and the destroyers conducted patrols in the strait for the German unprotected cruiser SMS Geier, which was known to be passing through the area at the time; the French ships failed to locate the German vessel.

-Pistolet was present in the harbor at Penang in the Dutch East Indies on 27 October 1914, moored alongside her sister Fronde.
+Pistolet was present in the harbor at George Town, Penang, on 27 October, moored alongside her sister Fronde.
 The other major Triple Entente ships in the harbor included D'Iberville and the Russian protected cruiser Zhemchug.
 In the early hours of 28 October, the German light cruiser SMS Emden entered the harbor to attack the Entente vessels there.
 In the ensuing Battle of Penang, Emden quickly torpedoed and sank Zhemchug before turning to flee.
-Unlike the other French warships, Pistolet did not open fire on the raider, as she was moored inboard of Fronde.
+As the German ship departed, she encountered and sank Mousquet.
+Unlike the other French warships, Pistolet could not open fire on the raider, as she was moored inboard of Fronde and could not bring her guns to bear.

-In 1915, Pistolet received new boilers at Saigon, French Indochina.
+In 1915, Pistolet received new boilers at Saigon.
 She returned home later that year, arriving back in Toulon on 19 January 1916.
 The ship was then assigned to the Western Mediterranean Patrol Division, where she operated for the next two years.
+On 21 May, she arrived in Toulon having escorted the submarine Gay-Lussac from Brindisi, Italy.
 The war having ended in November 1918, Pistolet was struck from the naval register on 30 October 1919 and eventually sold to ship breakers in Toulon on 6 May 1920.